-For years, researchers believe that the Anti-nausea effects of Marijuana have something to do with the Endocannabinoid system in the brain and organs that control nausea and vomiting.
-In this article, we’ll take a deeper dive into what science has to say/explain regarding the relation of Marijuana and Nausea.
+For years, researchers believed that the anti-nausea effects of Marijuana have something to do with the Endocannabinoid system in the brain and organs that control nausea and vomiting.
+In this article, we’ll take a deeper dive into what science has to say/explain regarding the relation between Marijuana and Nausea.

 What is Nausea?